steff456/WorkshopCardio/README.md

 git clone https://github.com/steff456/WorkshopTransposones
 ```

-Otherwise, the contents of this workshop can be downloaded from this [link] (XXXXXXX).
+Otherwise, the contents of this workshop can be downloaded from this [link](XXXXXXX).

 Once the material is downloaded, start a jupyter notebook server by typing in your system terminal `jupyter notebook` and open the `model.ipynb` notebook, found inside the `workshop` directory.
 Also, open Spyder using the shortcut available on your computer.
 Open the workshop in Spyder as a project using the menu `Project> Open Project` and selecting the `cardio-model` folder.